ZewoGraveyard/Docs/Docker.md

 ### Create a Dockerfile

-On the root of you app's project create a `Dockerfile`. `APP_NAME` should be the name of your app in your `Package.swift` file.
+On the root of you app's project create a file called `Dockerfile`. `APP_NAME` should be the name of your app in your `Package.swift` file.
 In our case it's `hello`.

 ```
 FROM zewo/docker:0.2.1